The close: Wall Street stumbles over high bond yields, health stocks

 "Despite this selloff, all indications point to a firming economy and I do expect to see some bargain hunters step in soon," Mr. Pavlik said.

-The pan-European FTSEurofirst 300 index closed down 0.83 per cent and MSCI's gauge of stock performance in 47 countries around the globe shed 0.95 per cent.
+The pan-European FTSEurofirst 300 index closed down 0.83 per cent and MSCI's all-country world stock index shed 0.99 per cent.
+MSCI's emerging markets index fell 1.6 per cent.

 Germany's 10-year bond fell to 0.68 per cent, down about 1 basis point on the day.
 After going positive for the first time since late 2015 on Monday, five-year German bond yields slipped back into negative territory.

 The dollar reversed Monday's gains.
-After six straight weekly declines, the dollar index was on track to fall about 3.4 percent for the month, which would be its biggest monthly fall since March 2016.
+After six straight weekly declines, the dollar index was on track to fall about 3.4 per cent for the month, which would be its biggest monthly fall since March 2016.

 Gold slipped back to a one-week low.